Hacking experts find new ways to attack Android phones

 They created a text-message blocking application that uses a legitimate programming tool known as java script bridge.
 Java script bridge lets developers remotely add new features to a program without using the normal Android update process.

-Companies including Facebook and LinkedIn use java script bridge for legitimate purposes, according to Trustwave, but it could also be exploited maliciously.
+Companies including Facebook (FB.O) and LinkedIn LNKD.N use java script bridge for legitimate purposes, according to Trustwave, but it could also be exploited maliciously.

 To prove their point, they loaded malicious code onto one of their phones and remotely gained control of the browser.
 Once they did that, they could force it to download more code and grant them total control.